new-on-ValentinaChirico-savvy-tips-skincare-tutorial

 Savvy tips: get the most out of your skin care.
 Tools and stpe-by-step

-I selected two skincare products of this kind – a face cream and an eye cream – and I destroyed them to show you the potential wastage in these hygienic packages…
+I picked two tubes of skincare treatments – a face cream and an eye cream – and I destroyed them to show you the potential waste in these hygienic packaging.

-Note: while perspex containers can stay longer in boiling water, plastic jars can only stay a couple of seconds in contact with piping hot water.
-Pick them up before they melt miserably!
+Note: Perspex containers can stay longer in boiling water, but plastic jars can only stay a couple of seconds in contact with piping hot water.
+Which means: pick them up before they melt.

 6. Collect everything inside your pot.

-7. Store your precious cosmetics in a cool place or, better, your fridge.
+7. Store your precious cosmetics in a cool place or your fridge.

 How to get the most out of your skin care.